 The following table lists the Cloud Dataprep IAM roles and their included permissions and roles.

 |Cloud Dataprep Role||Included Permissions/Roles|

-You can get and set IAM policies using the Google Cloud Platform Console, the IAM API, or the
+You can get and set IAM policies using the Google Cloud console, the IAM API, or the Google Cloud CLI.

-- for the Google Cloud Platform Console, see Access control via the Google Cloud Platform Console.
+- for the Google Cloud console, see Access control via the Google Cloud console.